 Wikis are very easy to edit, which means they often get edited by people inexperienced with web design.
-Here are some handy tips from a human interaction designer:
+Here are some handy tips used by human interaction designers:

 Think like a reader

 If you were reading this site, what changes would make it easier for you to read?

 Now that you're here, why not edit the wiki to make those changes?